HSP HISTORY Blog

 The city was well established with thriving agricultural markets, particularly the emerging dairy market, as well as a diversified light industrial base, and a growing number of wealthy citizens associated with the railroads, business, and legal community.
 City streets were paved and lit with electric lights, and telephone service was available to city residents.
 The century’s end was punctuated with the formation of a hospital organization, dedicated to the construction of a state-of-the-art hospital on the north end of town, and the establishment of an inter-urban railway system that eventually connected with Emmitsburg to the north, Jefferson to the south, and most importantly, the railroad hub city of Hagerstown to the west."

 The profession of real estate broker began around 1900 here in the United States.
 The initial home sale records began here around 1890.
-It was an attempt to create the first real estate association in the country, however, the attempt failed.
-This exercise did help set a base for the process.
+There was actually an attempt to create the first real estate association in the country at this time, however, the effort failed.
+This exercise did help set a base for the process for later.

 There would be few, if any, set rules about who could work as a real estate broker.
 Hence, there were no licenses or professional certifications to become a registered broker, leading to dubious practices with many engaged in this line of work known as "curbstoners."
 Anyone could place a sign on a property to sell the house, creating a sort of “wild west” in real estate.
 This led to “curbstoners” placing signs in front of homes to compete amongst themselves and mortgage brokers, with the seller having to randomly pick a sign in which to help sell their house.